LindaOjo/Lindaojo.com/content/blog/articles/Introduction-to-http-cookies.md

 Now the theme cookie has a value of 'light'.

-We can get all cookies present at once by calling `Cookies.get` method without passing in any arguments as shown below.
+We can get all cookies present at once by calling `Cookies.get` method without passing in any arguments.
+An object containing all cookies is returned in this case.

 ```js